metayeti/YABS.js/README.md

 2. Create a `build.json`
 3. Execute with `node build.js`

-YABS.js will default to `build_all.json` or `build.json` if the build instructions file is not explicitly provided as a parameter (meaning you can simply invoke the build with `node build.js`).
+YABS.js will default to `build_all.json` or `build.json` whenever the build instructions file is not explicitly provided as a parameter.

 To pass a custom build instructions file, use a freestanding (not utilizing the `-` or `--` prefixes) parameter.
 The first such parameter is used as the build instructions file, for example: `node build.js mybuild.json`.
 Only one such parameter will be accepted.
 If you wish to build multiple things in one go, you can [use YABS.js in batch mode](#5-batch-building).

 You can rename `build.js` to any arbitrary name, or you can use `yabs.js` with the full source instead.

-## Future plans

- - Script bundles (planned for 1.1.0)

 ## Minimal example